deng-gdb/eurostat-gdp/README.md

 - `variable "data_lake_bucket"`.
 The value for this variable specified the name of the Cloud Storage bucket that should be created.
 - `variable "raw_bq_dataset"`.
 The value for this variable specified the name of the BigQuery dataset that should be created.
 - `variable "registry_id"`.
 The value for this variable specified the name of the Artifact repository that should be created.

+The guidance regarding the Terraform execution see in the corresponding section:  [Create GCP project infrastructure with Terraform](#create-gcp-project-infrastructure-with-terraform)

 ## Orchestration